Summer Fun Around Lake Suwa

-Suwa’s Hot Springs
+Take a Dip in Suwa’s Hot Springs

-The Sennin-buro bath at Katakurakan.
+The Sennin-buro bath at Katakurakan

 The Suwa area has the highest volume of spring water (26,000 liters per minute) in all of Nagano prefecture.
 Hotels and onsen facilities dot the shoreline and many offer uninterrupted views of the lake and surrounding mountains.
 Foot baths around town offer convenient stops to rest and recuperate.
 There’s even a footbath in Kamisuwa station!

-Katakurakan’s brick facade.
+Katakurakan’s brick facade

 One of Kamisuwa’s most well-known onsen is called the Katakurakan.
 It is a rustic brick building near Kamisuwa station with a large, deep hot spring bath.
 Pebbles carpet the bottom of the bath and massage your feet as you walk.
 The water is soothing and the Romanesque architecture is an interesting break from traditional Japanese bathhouses.
 It is also featured in a popular Japanese comedy movie, Thermae Romae.